 Our group focuses on developing automated techniques to compute semantic properties of programs and other systems with a computational semantics in general.
 Such properties include (but are not limited to) important classes of correctness properties.

 Verifying safety critical systems (such as avionics systems) is an important motivation to compute such properties.
 Indeed, a fault in an avionics system, such as a runtime error in the fly-by-wire command software, may cause an accident, with loss of life.
-As these systems are also very complex and are developed by large teams and maintained over long periods, their verification has became a crucial challenge.
+As these systems are also very complex and are developed by large teams and maintained over long periods, their verification has become a crucial challenge.
 Safety critical systems are not limited to avionics: software runtime errors in cruise control management systems were recently blamed for causing unintended acceleration in certain Toyota models (the case was settled with a 1.2 billion dollars fine in March 2014, after years of investigation and several trials).
-Similarly, other transportation systems (railway), energy production systems (nuclear power plants, power grid management), and medical systems (pacemakers, surgery and patient monitoring systems) rely on complex software, which should be verified.
+Similarly, other transportation systems (railway), energy production systems (nuclear power plants, power grid management), medical systems (pacemakers, surgery and patient monitoring systems), and value transfers in decentralized systems (smart contracts), rely on complex software, which should be verified.

 An important example of semantic properties is the class of safety properties.
 A safety property typically specifies that some (undesirable) event will never occur, whatever the execution of the program that is considered.
 For instance, the absence of runtime error is a very important safety property.
 Other important classes of semantic properties include liveness properties (i.e., properties that specify that some desirable event will eventually occur) such as termination and security properties, such as the absence of information flows from private to public channels.

 All these software semantic properties are not decidable, as can be shown by reduction to the halting problem.
 Therefore, there is no chance to develop any fully automatic technique able to decide, for any system, whether or not it satisfies some given semantic property.